Indoor vs Outdoor Humidity: What Homeowners Should Know

 While these features go beyond basic humidity monitoring, they can be enjoyable for homeowners who like tracking environmental data.

-A simple humidity meter placed correctly inside a room can measure relative humidity just as accurately as a weather station.
+A properly placed humidity meter inside a room can be just as accurate.

-The difference is that a weather station shows how indoor conditions compare to outdoor weather at the same time.
+The difference is comparison.
+You see indoor conditions and outdoor conditions at the same time.

-For diagnosing comfort issues, that context is sometimes more useful than the measurement itself.
+For diagnosing comfort problems, that comparison is often more useful than the number itself.

 Understanding what the numbers mean